Generalized Kernel Two-Sample Tests: Simulation Studies

 \section{Simulation Studies}

 In this section, we compare the three new tests (GPK, fGPK, $\textrm{fGPK}_{\textrm{M}}$) with two commonly used MMD-based tests (MMD-Pearson and MMD-Bootstrap) on a variety of settings in moderate/high dimensions.
-We also include other nonparametric tests using the ball divergence (BT) \citep{pan2018ball}, classifier (CT) \citep{lopez2016revisiting}, and graphs (GT) \citep{chen2017new}, which are implemented in $\texttt{R}$ packages $\texttt{ball}$, $\texttt{Ecume}$, and $\texttt{gTests}$, respectively.
-Here, we use a 5-MST (minimum spanning tree) for GT.
-We consider the following settings: \begin{itemize} \item Multivariate Gaussian data: $N_{d}(\textbf{0}_{d},\Sigma)$ vs. $N_{d}(a\textbf{1}_{d},\sigma^2\Sigma)$. \item Multivariate $t$-distributed data: $t_{20}(\textbf{0}_{d},\Sigma)$ vs. $t_{20}(a\textbf{1}_{d},\sigma^2\Sigma)$. \item Chi-square data: $\Sigma^{1/2}u_1$ vs. $(\sigma^2\Sigma)^{1/2}u_2+ a\textbf{1}_{d}$, where $u_1$ and $u_2$ are length-$d$ vectors with each component i.i.d. from the $\chi_{3}^2$ distribution. \end{itemize} In the above settings, $\Sigma_{(i,j)} = 0.4^{|i-j|}$.
-For multivariate Gaussian data, we also compare the tests under the unbalanced setting $(m\ne n)$.
-Sparse mean and variance change settings are also considered and they are provided in Supplement G. In each simulation setting, we consider various dimensions.
-The parameters of the distributions are chosen so that the tests are of moderate power to be comparable.
+We also include other nonparametric tests that utilize the ball divergence (BT) \citep{pan2018ball}, classifier (CT) \citep{lopez2016revisiting}, and graphs (GT) \citep{chen2017new}, implemented through $\texttt{R}$ packages $\texttt{ball}$, $\texttt{Ecume}$, and $\texttt{gTests}$, respectively.
+For the GT test, we employ the 5-MST (minimum spanning tree).
+We consider the following settings: \begin{itemize} \item Multivariate Gaussian data: $N_{d}(0_{d},\Sigma(0.4))$ vs. $N_{d}(a1_{d},\sigma^2\Sigma(0.4))$. \item Multivariate $t$-distributed data: $t_{20}(0_{d},\Sigma(0.4))$ vs. $t_{20}(a1_{d},\sigma^2\Sigma(0.4))$. \item Chi-square data: $(\Sigma(0.4))^{1/2}u_1$ vs. $(\sigma^2\Sigma(0.4))^{1/2}u_2+ a1_{d}$, where $u_1$ and $u_2$ are length-$d$ vectors with each component i.i.d. from the $\chi_{3}^2$ distribution. \end{itemize} For multivariate Gaussian data, we also compare the tests under unbalanced settings $(m\ne n)$.
+Sparse mean and variance change scenarios are considered as well, with additional details provided in Supplement I. For each simulation setting, we consider various dimensions.
+We select distribution parameters such that the tests exhibit moderate power for comparison purposes.
 The significance level is set to be 0.05 for all tests.
-The estimated power (by 1,000 simulation runs) are presented in Tables \ref{tab:loc,scal1} -- \ref{tab:chi}.
-In the tables, $\Delta = \|a\textbf{1}_{d}\|_{2}$, and the highest power and those higher than 95\% of the highest are in bold.
+The estimated power (by 1,000 simulation runs) is presented in Tables \ref{tab:loc,scal1} -- \ref{tab:chi}.
+In these tables, $\Delta = \|a1_{d}\|_{2}$.